nus-cs2103/website-base/admin/project-deliverables.md

 </box>
 </div>

-* **If you disagree with the original severity assigned to the bug**, you may change it to the correct level, in which case add a comment justifying the change.
-All such changes will be double-checked by the teaching team and unreasonable lowering of severity will be penalized extra.:
+* **If you disagree with the original severity assigned to the bug**, you may change it to the correct level.

+{{ icon_important_big_red }} For all cases of downgrading severity or non-acceptance of a bug, ==you must add a comment justifying your stance==.
+All such cases will be double-checked by the teaching team and indiscriminate downgrading/non-acceptance of bugs without a good justification, if deemed as a case of trying to _game the system_, may be penalized as it is unfair to the tester.

 <div class="indented">
   <include src="appendixE-gitHub.md#bug-severity" />